 The amount of employee and employer contributions have been established under Rhode Island General Law Chapter 45-21.
 General employees with less than 20 years of service as of June 30, 2012 are required to contribute 2% of their salaries.
 General employees with more than 20 years of service as of June 30, 2012 are required to contribute 9.25%.
 Fire employees are required to contribute 10% of their salaries.
 The Coventry Fire District contributes at a rate of covered employee payroll as determined by an independent actuary on an annual basis.
 The General Assembly can amend the amount of these contribution requirements.
-The District's contribution rate, as determined by the actuarial valuation dated June 30, 2015, for the firefighters for the period December 1, 2017 through June 30, 2018 was 20.35%.
-The District's contribution rate, as determined by the actuarial valuation dated June 30, 2016, for the firefighters for the period July 1, 2018 through December 31, 2018 was 21.47%.
-The District was not required to contribute to the MERS General Employees Plan (Coventry Lighting District) for the thirteen month period ended December 31, 2018.
-The Coventry Fire District contributed \$132,927 to the Fire Employees Plan for the thirteen month period ended December 31, 2018.
+The District's contribution rate, as determined by the actuarial valuation dated June 30, 2016, for the firefighters for the period January 1, 2019 through June 30, 2019 was 21.47%.
+The District's contribution rate, as determined by the actuarial valuation dated June 30, 2017, for the firefighters for the period July 1, 2019 through December 31, 2019 was 28.72%.
+The District was not required to contribute to the MERS General Employees Plan (Coventry Lighting District) for the year ended December 31, 2019.

-Net Pension Liability (Asset):
+Net Pension Liability (Asset)

-The total pension (asset) liability was determined by actuarial valuations performed as of June 30, 2017 and rolled forward to June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement.
+The total pension (asset) liability was determined by actuarial valuations performed as of June 30, 2018 and rolled forward to June 30, 2019, using the following actuarial assumptions, applied to all periods included in the measurement.

-Summary of Actuarial Assumptions Used in the Valuations to Determine the Net Pension Liability (Asset) at the June 30, 2018 measurement date (June 30, 2017 valuation rolled forward to June 30, 2018)
+Summary of Actuarial Assumptions Used in the Valuations to Determine the Net Pension Liability (Asset) at the June 30, 2019 measurement date (June 30, 2018 valuation rolled forward to June 30, 2019)

 Actuarial Cost Method Entry Age Normal - The Individual Entry Age Actuarial Cost

-methodology is used.
+methodology is used

 Amortization Method Level Percent of Payroll - Closed

 Actuarial Assumptions:

 Investment Rate of Return 7.0%

 General Employees

 Projected Salary Increases 3.5% to 7.5%

 Fire Employees

 4% to 14%

 Inflation 2.5%

-Mortality Variants of the RP-2014 mortality tables-for improvements scale, update to the ultimate rates of the MP-2016 projection scale.
+Mortality Variants of the RP-2014 mortality tables - for improvements scale, update to the ultimate rates of the MP-2016 projection scale

-Cost of Living Adjustments (COLA) A 2% COLA is assumed after January 1, 2014.
+Cost of Living Adjustments (COLA) A 2% COLA is assumed after January 1, 2014

-The actuarial assumptions used in the June 30, 2017 valuation rolled forward to June 30, 2018 and the calculation of the total pension liability at June 30, 2018 were consistent with the results of an actuarial experience study performed as of June 30, 2016.
+The actuarial assumptions used in the June 30, 2018 valuation rolled forward to June 30, 2019 and the calculation of the total pension liability at June 30, 2019 were consistent with the results of an actuarial experience study performed as of June 30, 2016.

 The long-term expected rate of return best-estimate on pension plan investments was determined by the actuary using a building-block method.
-The actuary started by calculating best- estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 34 sources.
-The June 30, 2018 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table:
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of pension plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 34 sources.
+The June 30, 2019 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table: